SiniTurk/android_device_samsung_cs02/README.md

 ### Credits
   Thanks to:
-  @KadjarT for helping and guiding me!
+  - berkantkz for helping and guiding me!
-  @ZIM555 for the original device tree.
+  - ZIM555 for the original device tree.
-  @SandPox for fixing audio/calls.
+  - SandPox for fixing audio/calls.
-  And everyone other who has been working for CyanogenMod and _hawaii_-boards.
+  - And everyone other who has been working for CyanogenMod and _hawaii_-boards.

 ### Patch
   Open the readme file in .patch folder.